jss367/jss367.github.io/_posts/2024-11-01-exploring-transformer-weights.md

-We can also see that some domensions have high variance and some have low.
+We can also see that some dimensions have high variance and some have low.
 Take a look at this:

 ```python